difficulttopickaname/i_guess_this_is_it/Intro_to_Java_Programming_10th/Notes/chapter_9_note.md

 **Causion**:
 1. The private modifier applies only to the members of a class.
 The public modifier can apply to a class or members of a class.
 2. Using the modifiers public and private on local variables would cause a compile error.

+## 9.12
+### Note 9.12.N5 Immutable Objects and Classes
+For a class to be immutable, the following rules must be met:
+■ *All data fields must be private.*
+■ *There can’t be any mutator methods for data fields.*
+■ *No accessor methods can return a reference to a data field that is mutable.*